Lighthouse Keeping Loonies: Plot

 Tim is then forcibly quarantined in the lamp room.
-Bill and Graeme are enjoying themselves playing cards while Tim is up in the lamp room bellowing about being stuck up there on his own.
-When Bill And Graeme listen to the radio for a forecast warning, they go to tend the lamp as Tim crashes in, bellowing "I SAID CAN YOU HEAR ME?!".
+Bill and Graeme are enjoying themselves playing cards while Tim is up in the lamp room bellowing about being locked up there on his own.
+When Bill and Graeme listen to the radio for a forecast warning, they go to tend the lamp as Tim crashes in, bellowing "I SAID CAN YOU HEAR ME?!".
 Bill asks what's the matter and Tim explains that the lamp has gone out.
 Graeme inspects the problem as Tim and Bill try to fix the lamp.
-They find out that it wasn't busted, but just run out of oil.
-The Goodies couldn't get some fuel because Bill had thrown the great big barrel of oil away by mistake, thinking it was cooking oil — even Tim's baby oil is not enough to run a 10 million candlepower lamp, so Bill wears a candle on his head to go round in circles, while Tim and Graeme try to find some way and something to warn the ships.
-Tim comes up with the bright idea to warn the ships by launching a rocket, but he mistakingly lights-up the rocket inside the lighthouse instead of outside.
+They find out that it wasn't busted, but "just ran out of oil, that's all".
+The Goodies couldn't get some fuel because Bill had thrown the great big barrel of oil away by mistake, when he using to cook fish 'n' chips with it the other day thinking it was cooking oil, And Graeme complained how horrible and greasy the food was, (after an initial complaint, he acknowledges "As long as you've got a good excuse!") — even Tim's baby oil is not enough to run a 10 million candlepower lamp, so Bill wears a candle on his head to go round in circles, while Tim and Graeme try to find some way and something to warn the ships.
+Tim comes up with the bright idea to warn the ships by launching a rocket, but he foolishly lights-up the rocket inside the lighthouse instead of outside.
 Graeme bellows "AHH!!
-NOT IN HERE YOU FOOL!!!", and panics as he and Tim desperately try to get rid of the rocket by throwing it out of the door but the storm is too strong, so they go through the window.
+NOT IN HERE, YOU FOOL!!!", and panics as he and Tim desperately try to get rid of the rocket by throwing it out of the door, but the storm is too strong, so they go through the window.
 Tim holds the rocket but doesn't let go of it, and he and the rocket zoom out of the air and Tim is dumped back on the glass roof of the lamp room.

 Graeme gets out the foghorn, but when he tries to stop it by unplugging it and smashing it, it continues to work.
 Tim finds the offending part, but when Graeme desperately swallows it to quiet it down, he becomes the foghorn.
 He leans out of the window to warn the ships, but the foghorn stops and all he can do is quack.
 After he has a drink, this too stops.
-There is a very heavy fog and several famous ships are coming near the lighthouse, such as the QE2 and the Britannia.
+There is a very heavy fog, and several famous ships are coming near the lighthouse, such as the QE2 and the Britannia.
 As the Britannia passes, a white glove (presumably the Queen's) waves through the window and another hand (presumably the Duke of Edinburgh's) makes a rude gesture at Tim.